ecomfe/echarts-gl/README.md

 require('echarts-gl');
 ```

-You can also use the released bundle, Which is [Universal Module Definition](https://github.com/umdjs/umd), supports AMD, CommonJS and vanilla environments.
+You can also use the released bundle.
+Which is [Universal Module Definition](https://github.com/umdjs/umd), supports AMD, CommonJS and vanilla environments.

 For example, load it by script tag.
 ```html